PreGros/MyOwnStitcher/readme.txt

     - masking rotated images

 Optimalizations:
-    - features are stored in class for ftS stitch and future use (40s->20s)
+    - features are stored in class for ftS and future use (40s->20s)